symbolicdata/symbolicdata.github.io/Publications.markdown

 Presented at [iceseh-2014](http://openaccess.tu-dresden.de/ocs/index.php/ic-escience/iceseh2014).

--   H.-G. Gräbe, A. Nareike: The SymbolicData Project - from Data Store to Computer Algebra Social Network. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/car-54.pdf))
+-   H.-G. Gräbe, A. Nareike: The SymbolicData Project - from Data Store to Computer Algebra Social Network. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/car-55.pdf))

-A [shorter version](http://symbolicdata.uni-leipzig.de/Papers/car-54b.pdf) (so long draft only) will appear in: Computeralgebra-Rundbrief 55 (October 2014)
+To appear in: Computeralgebra-Rundbrief 55 (October 2014)

+There exists a preliminary [extended version](http://symbolicdata.uni-leipzig.de/Papers/car-54.pdf) as of March 2014.

 * * * * *